-Special Collections at the Allison Library include approximately 3,650 rare and antiquarian books, the majority of which were written by Puritan, Anglican, and early Evangelical authors, including John Bunyan and Jonathan Edwards.
-To access rare and antiquarian books, please email [email protected].
+Special Collections at the Allison Library include rare and antiquarian books with a focus on Puritan, Anglican, and early Evangelical authors.
+To make an appointment to view rare and antiquarian books click here.

 The Reverend E. B. Heaven, of Port Hope, Ontario, has generously donated his significant collection of works pertaining to Anglican theology to the Allison Library.
 This collection reflects Rev. Heaven’s interest in seventeenth- and eighteenth-century Anglican theologians, including his particular interest in Anglo-Catholic divines and the Cambridge Platonist movement.